 The new legislation will ensure greater levels of transparency, accountability and responsibility in how organisations are storing and using personal data.

-Data is a valuable commodity and cybercriminals are keen to capitalise on this data to make money and commit fraudulent activities.
-Identity theft is the main driver behind all attacks and accounts for 65% of breaches and over 3.9 billion of the compromised data records this year.
+Identity theft is the main driver behind all cyberattacks and accounts for 65% of breaches and over 3.9 billion of the compromised data records this year.

 External hackers have been behind the majority of all data breaches and Phishing remains the number one attack method.
 72% of data breaches are related to employees receiving phishing emails, closely followed by accidental loss of data.